 When and where to look

-The Geminids peak around the mornings of Dec.
-13 and Dec.
-14, with the latter probably your best bet, around 2 a.m. local time.
-It's not a great idea to just pop out that early in the morning, however.
-You'll need to be outside at least 20 minutes to give your eyes some time to adjust to the darkness.
+If you're waiting for the peak moment, don't just pop out that early in the morning, however.
+You'll need to be outside at least 20 minutes beforehand to give your eyes time to adjust to the darkness.
 Then and only then will you be able to see the Geminids.
 Plan to be outside for an hour or so to get the full experience.

-The meteors' radiant point is almost alongside the bright star Castor, found in the — you guessed it — Gemini constellation.
+The meteors' radiant point is almost alongside the bright star Castor, found in the Gemini constellation.
+(Not surprisingly, that's how the shower got its name.)
 However, don't sweat it if you're unable to locate Gemini.
-You can have your back turned to the constellation and still the meteors fly overhead.
+You can have your back turned to the constellation and still see the meteors fly overhead.

 What should I expect?

-Leonids streak by, but Geminids are, in the words of instructor and guest lecturer at New York's Hayden Planetarium Joe Ra Joe Rao, "celestial field mice," slowly scurrying across the sky.
+Leonids streak by, but Geminids are "celestial field mice," slowly scurrying across the sky, in the words of Joe Rao, instructor and guest lecturer at New York's Hayden Planetarium.
 You should see a number of bright yellow-white streaks or some very dim ones.
 There are not many meteors in between that range, according to Rao.

 As for the number of meteors, you can expect an average of 60 to 120 an hour, but light pollution and cloud cover will influence how many you actually see.
-The moon may also pose an issue as it reaches its first-quarter phase on Dec.
-15. Some bright moonlight may then drown out the dimmer of the meteors.
-That said, it's worth considering how the 2012 Geminid shower went.
+The moon will certainly pose an issue this year, as it's an almost-full waning gibbous moon.
+That bright moonlight may drown out the dimmer of the meteors, but it won't be a bust by any means.
+(To get an idea of the possibilities when the moon isn't full, read how the 2012 Geminid shower went.)

 What should I bring with me?